-In the case of a name-change, copies of legal documentation (e.g., a marriage certificate in the case of a name-change due to marriage), should be submitted.
+In the case of a name-change, copies of legal documentation (e.g., a deed poll, or a marriage certificate in the case of a name-change due to marriage, or copies of the divorce papers in the case of name change due to dissolution of marriage), should be submitted.

-Additionally, if a person goes from working as an employed person, to working as a self-employed person, then he or she will have to register as an employer (of himself/herself and, perhaps, future employees).
-The existing ID number remains the same, but the newly self-employed person would need to re-establish an employment relationship - one similar to the one which would have existed with the former employer.
+Additionally, if a person goes from working as an employed person, to working as a self-employed person, he or she will have to register as an employer (of himself/herself and, perhaps, future employees).
+The existing ID number remains the same, but the newly self-employed person would need to re-establish an employment relationship one similar to the one which would have existed with the former employer.